AndyMc3000/lawn-genie-ci-milestone-4/readme/testing/lawngenie-testing.md

 #### CSS ####

 The W3C CSS Validation Service.
 The validator found the following errors.
-No toher warnings or erros were found.
+No other warnings or erros were found.

-* The validator highlighted 18 Errors and 768 Warnings relating to the bootstrap.min.css style sheet.
+* The validator highlighted 246 Warnings relating to the bootstrap.min.css style sheet.
 I queried this with Tutor Support and was advised that these were acceptable issues as I have no control over the CDN-delivered Bootstrap style sheet.
+* ERROR: ".navbar-toggler:focus	rgb(243, 8, 8, 0.1) is not a box-shadow value : rgb(243, 8, 8, 0.1)" - I updated the value to a HEX value and this fixed the error.

 #### JavaScript & jQuery ####

-I ran my script.js file through the JSHint validator and foucn the following Warnings.
-No errors were found.
+I ran the below JavaScript files and code blocks through the JSHint validator and foucn the following Warnings.
+No errors were found. countryfield.js stripe_elements.js

-* Eight warnings - the following show the line number of the warning and the warning description;
-18	Missing semicolon.
-21	Missing semicolon.
-28	Missing semicolon.
-29	Missing semicolon.
-32	Missing semicolon.
-33	Missing semicolon.
-34	Missing semicolon.
-35	Missing semicolon.

-* One undefined variable
-63	emailjs

-* The warnings described relate to the Bootstrap from validation JavaScript.
-When I attempted to resolve these warnings, by adding semicolon's in the relvant places, it broke the form validation feature.
-As a result I reverted to the otiginal Bootstrap code.
-* I also left the EmailJS variable warning 'as is', as I couldn't find a fix for it and didn't wntn to break the Contact Us Form EmailJS feature.

 #### Python ####

-I ran my app.py file through the PEP8online.com Python validator and found the following Error.
+I ran the following files through the PEP8online.com Python validator and found...

-* Error Code	Line	Column	Text
-* E128	      89	  13	    continuation line under-indented for visual indent

-I fixed this error by continuing the relevant line of code onto the next line in app.py.
-I then repeated the test and got an 'All right' messgae from the validator.

 #### [Back To Top ^ ](#top-of-page) ####